CIS565-Fall-2017/Project4-CUDA-Rasterizer/README.md

 This describes a minimal version of *one possible* graphics pipeline, similar to modern hardware (DX/OpenGL).
 Yours need not match precisely.
 To begin, try to write a minimal amount of code as described here.
+Verify some output after implementing each pipeline step.
 This will reduce the necessary time spent debugging.

 Start out by testing a single triangle (`tri.obj`).